Category: <span>Fine Art</span>

 Art • Design • Culture Fine Art

 This is acrylic on a 24″x 30″ canvas.
-I took a photo of Olive in a blueberry field on Christy Hill in Sedgwick ME on an overcast day and thought it would make a good composition, if I made up a horizon and cloudy sky.… Read the rest
+I took a photo of Olive in a blueberry field on Christy Hill in Sedgwick ME, on an overcast day, and thought it would make a good composition if I made up a horizon and cloudy sky.
+It is part of a private collection.

 Art • Design • Culture Fine Art Maine: The Vista From Away